 Deal Slip Rate

-Deal slippage refers to the percentage of commitment-stage deals or orders that don’t close within the forecasted range — for example, a client commits to a deal in Q3 but then defers the deal to Q4.
+Deal slippage refers to the percentage of commitment-stage deals or orders that don’t close within the forecasted range—such as if a client commits to a deal in Q3 but then defers the deal to Q4.
 Sales teams consider deal slippage when preparing sales forecasts.

 Here is the formula to find deal slippage: